 - It is also very effective for patients with minor astigmatism as it can precisely produce relaxing incisions in the cornea to reduce small amounts of astigmatism allowing for better-unaided distance vision after surgery.

 LENSTAR LS 900

 Our advanced LENSTAR LS 900 is the first optical biometer on the market and provides pristine, accurate measurements of every structure in the entire eye – from cornea to retina.
 The LENSTAR LS 900 is key to achieving optimal IOL prediction accuracy in surgery.
-By utilizing this state of the art equipment, we achieve highly accurate refractive outcomes for all cataract patients including monofocal and multifocal IOL’s as well as previous laser vision correction patients.
+By utilizing this state-of-the-art equipment, we achieve highly accurate refractive outcomes for all cataract patients including monofocal, extended depth of focus and trifocal IOL’s as well as previous laser vision correction patients.